-8. Some clairvoyants possess the power of sympathizing with the absent or unknown persons seen and described by them, so as to read their thoughts, to know their past actions, at least in part, and even to perceive their intentions.
-E. often exhibits this power, and I shall have occasion to mention several instances of it, both in some of the subsequent sections, and in Part II.
+8. Some clairvoyants possess the power of sympathising with the absent or unknown persons seen and described by them, so as to read their thoughts, to know their past actions, at least in part, and even to perceive their intentions.
+E. often exhibits this power, and I shall have occasion to mention several instances of it in some of the subsequent sections.